Ubuntu 20.04 LTS : Linux kernel vulnerabilities (USN-4751-1)

 Description

-The remote Ubuntu 20.04 LTS / 20.10 host has packages installed that are affected by multiple vulnerabilities as referenced in the USN-4751-1 advisory.
+The remote Ubuntu 20.04 LTS host has a package installed that is affected by multiple vulnerabilities as referenced in the USN-4751-1 advisory.

 - A flaw was found in the Linux kernel.
 A use-after-free was found in the way the console subsystem was using ioctls KDGKBSENT and KDSKBSENT.
 A local user could use this flaw to get read memory access out of bounds.
 The highest threat from this vulnerability is to data confidentiality.
 (CVE-2020-25656)